-- 7.1 An Equality Impact Assessment (EIA) tool has been prepared to ensure EIAs are carried out when introducing new or reviewing existing policies.
-In line with good practice the completed EIA will be published alongside the policy to which it relates. - 7.2 The steps involved in developing this tool, including timescales, are outlined in the Association's Equality and Human Rights Action Plan. - 7.3 The EIA will be accompanied by guidance for staff on how to use the tool, and any staff member using the tool for the first time will receive training and be supported by their Team Leader. - 7.4 Where there is a need for follow-up action, the tasks and timeframe for achieving them shall be noted in the Equality and Human Rights Action Plan to ensure they are addressed.
+- 7.1 DPHA carries out an Equality Impact Assessment (EIA) when reviewing or introducing new policies or services, and forms part of the decision making process. - 7.2 The EIA is accompanied by guidance for staff on how to use the EIA, and any staff member using the EIA for the first time will receive training and be supported by their Manager. - 7.3 Where there is a need for follow-up action, the tasks and timeframe for achieving them shall be noted in the EIA and where appropriate added to the Equality and Human Rights Action Plan to ensure they are addressed.

-8. Risk Management
+8. RISK MANAGEMENT

 8.1 The Association recognises the potential risks should we fail to adhere to the Equality and Human Rights Policy and/or the accompanying Action Plan.
-In order to combat this, Section 15 of this policy outlines the method of investigation that would be adopted should any allegation of a breach be made.
+In order to combat this, Section 14 of this Policy outlines the method of investigation that would be adopted should any allegation of a breach be made.